Khaled-ALK/khaled-alk.github.io/_projects/A-Second-Course-In_Algorithms.md

 - “Beating brute force”: fixed-parameter tractability and clever exact algorithms for NP-hard problems
 - Semidefinite programming and Max-Cut: SDP relaxations and randomized rounding :contentReference[oaicite:8]{index=8}

----

-## How this page can be used

-- As a **self-study guide**, using the playlist and CS261 notes as the main material.
-- As a **course shell** if you later teach your own “Second Course in Algorithms”: you can add your own:
-  - lecture notes or slides,
-  - problem sets and solutions,
-  - links to related courses (e.g., randomized algorithms, online algorithms, or approximation algorithms).

-You can extend this page with sections like **“Lecture notes”**, **“Homework”**, or **“Further reading”** once you start using it actively.
-::contentReference[oaicite:9]{index=9}